edannenberg/kubler/bb-dock/s6/README.md

 Provides a generic filesystem watcher service that can be configured via env.
 Disabled per default.

-Example: The following snippet will fire a SIGHUP at nginx when /etc/nginx/sites-enabled/default.conf changes:
+Example: The following snippet, used in a Dockerfile based on this image, will start a service that fires a SIGHUP at nginx when the file /etc/nginx/sites-enabled/default.conf changes:

     ENV WATCHER_FS_CMD ls /etc/nginx/sites-enabled/default.conf
     ENV WATCHER_ONCHANGE pkill -HUP nginx
-    ENV WATCHER_OPT -d
+    # ENV WATCHER_OPT -d # optional, pass options to [entr][], -d is handy for watching directories
     RUN ln -s /etc/service/fs-watcher /service

 [entr][] is used as fs watcher.